Scharukh7/credit-card-fraud-detection/README.md

 ## Conclusion

 This script provides a basic pipeline for credit card fraud detection.
 However, it can be extended in various ways to improve performance.
-For example, you could try different methods for handling class imbalance, feature engineering to create new features, or try different machine learning models.
+For example, could try different methods for handling class imbalance, feature engineering to create new features, or try different machine learning models.

 ## Improvements for Better Results